zogofinance/zogo-integrations/README.md

 `{BASE_URL}?token={USER_ACCESS_TOKEN}&module_id={MODULE_ID}&integration_customizations={CUSTOMIZATION_OBJECT}`

-- **token:** single use token retrieved from the from the Zogo API using the `POST /integration/token` route (see [API Reference](#api-Reference))
+- **token:** single-use token retrieved from the Zogo API using the `POST /integration/token` route (see [API Reference](#api-Reference))
-- **module_id:** the id of the content you wish to embed. (see [Module Ids](#module-ids))
+- **module_id:** the ID of the content you wish to embed. (see [Module IDs](#module-ids))
-- **integration_customizations:** url-encoded configuration object for the customizations you want to use (see [Customizations](#customizations)
+- **integration_customizations:** URL-encoded configuration object for the customizations you want to use (see [Customizations](#customizations)

-# Module Ids
+# Module IDs

-The content that will be displayed in the iframe is determined by the module_id you include in the iframe url.
-Each education module (i.e. lesson) has a unique id.
+The content that will be displayed in the iframe is determined by the module_id you include in the iframe URL.
+Each education module (i.e. lesson) has a unique ID.
 When using the testing/development credentials included in [API Reference](#api-reference) you will only have access to the following ten demo modules.
 Once you retrieve your production credentials from Zogo you will have access to hundreds of more educational modules.
-You will be able to find the module_id for these modules in the COntent Library within your Partner Portal.
+You will be able to find the module_id for these modules in the Content Library within your Partner Portal.

 ### Demo Modules